Cais do Sodré Station, across the road from Mercado da Ribeira

 Tram 18 terminal next to the train station

-Tram 18 to Belém departs from a stop to the east of the station, while tram 15 heading in the same direction stops across the street, as does bus 728 that also goes through Belém.
+Tram 18 to Ajuda departs from a stop to the east of the station, while tram 15 heading towards Belém stops across the street, as does bus 728 that goes in the same direction.

 Bus 758 that heads north, past the neighborhood of Príncipe Real and the Amoreiras shopping mall, departs from a stop across the square to the east of the station.